fabioformosa/quartz-manager/README.md

 # quartz-manager
-GUI Manager for Quartz Scheduler
+GUI Manager for Quartz Scheduler.
+Through this webapp you can launch and control your scheduled job.

 ## SCREENSHOT
 ![Alt text](http://www.fabioformosa.it/quartz-manager/quartz-manager-screenshot_800.png "Quartz Manager Screenshot")